Brand Strategy: Build Your Brand Before Your Marketing

 • Multiple identities.
 Do you have multiple names or monikers for your business?
 Does your logo say one thing and your team and clients say something else?
 If you go by too many names, you might need to refocus your branding.

 • Name confusion.
 Does your company get confused with other businesses?
 Or, does the name suggest you do one thing, but you do something else?
-If people are unsure about who you are and what you do, you may need to solidify your company name.
+If people are unsure about who you are and what you do, you may need to consider changing your company name.

 • Dated design.
 Even the biggest brands in the world can get dated.
 Is your design is no longer fresh or relevant?
 Does it no longer represent your company or send the right message to your customers?